NICMx/Jool/en/usr-flags-global.md

 If an ICMPv6 error's source cannot be translated, [RFC 6791](https://tools.ietf.org/html/rfc6791) wants us to assign as source a random IPv4 address from the [RFC 6791 pool](usr-flags-pool6791.html).

-- If `--randomize-rfc6791-addresses` is ON, Jool will follow RFC 6791's advice, assigning a random address from the pool.
+- If `randomize-rfc6791-addresses` is ON, Jool will follow RFC 6791's advice, assigning a random address from the pool.
-- If `--randomize-rfc6791-addresses` is OFF, Jool will assign the `hop limit`th address from the pool.
+- If `randomize-rfc6791-addresses` is OFF, Jool will assign the `hop limit`th address from the pool.

 Why?
 [It can be argued that `hop limit`th is better]({{ site.repository-url }}/issues/130).

-### `--mtu-plateaus`
+### `mtu-plateaus`

 - Type: List of Integers separated by commas (If you want whitespace, remember to quote).
 - Default: "65535, 32000, 17914, 8166, 4352, 2002, 1492, 1006, 508, 296, 68"